|

 work in PuppEX Noble64.
 The remasterpup2 script works

-very well in PuppEX Bookworm64 though.
-It works very
+very well in PuppEX Trixie64 though.
+It works very well

 NOTE: PuppEX Noble64 Mate uses the original